How Much Does Ceramic Coating Cost in Las Vegas? (2026 Pricing, No Upsells)

 Is ceramic coating worth the money in Las Vegas?

-For most vehicles you plan to keep more than three years in this climate, yes, comfortably.
+For most vehicles you plan to keep more than three years in this climate, yes, comfortably — we run the full five-year math against wax and sealant in Is Ceramic Coating Worth It in Las Vegas?.
 Las Vegas UV, alkaline dust, and 115-degree summer surfaces are exactly the conditions ceramic coating was designed for.
-Uncoated clearcoat here ages roughly 1.5x as fast as the same paint in a coastal climate.
+According to National Weather Service Las Vegas climate normals, the Valley sees roughly 294 sunny days a year, and uncoated clearcoat here ages noticeably faster than the same paint in a coastal climate.

 Where it stops making sense is short-term ownership on a cheap vehicle.
 A 3-year-old vehicle you plan to sell in eighteen months is better served by a maintenance-tier detail package ($190–$299) and good washing habits.